 Dylan’s Hearts' main objective is to ensure that families with low income can get quality veterinary care for their pets.
 Their objective is to reduce the number of pets that financially weak families put to sleep every year because they can’t afford expensive vet care.

-According to sources, close to 120,000 pets including cats and dogs are culled every year across America by families that are struggling with their finances.
+According to sources, close to 120,000 pets, including cats and dogs, are culled every year across America by families that are struggling with their finances.
 To get free vet care from Dylan’s Hearts, you have to apply for a grant before commencing the medical treatment for your pet.

 5. First Coast No More Homeless Pets (FCNMHP)

-As a matter of fact, First Coast No More Homeless Pets operates the largest spay and neuter pet center in America.
-Sources claim FNNMHP performs over 20,000 surgeries per year.
+As a matter of fact, First Coast No More Homeless Pets operates the largest spay and neuter pet centre in America.
+Sources claim that FNNMHP performs over 20,000 surgeries per year.
 They also offer highly discounted vet services to low-income families.
 Their services are said to cost at least 40 percent lower than the ones charged by other regular vets.